 So some of this capital will go into the purchasing of these equipment except you already have them.

-How to start Elubo/Yam Flour Business in Nigeria
+Here are the steps on how to start Elubo/Yam Flour Business in Nigeria.

 1. Get Your Capital